 Customer base

 MCC has over 200 customers (including those out of branch offices outside the UK).
-Sales tend to be concentrated by metal – principally copper and aluminium, with copper contributing the highest proportion of MG MCC’s income.
+Sales tend to be concentrated by metal – principally copper, nickel and aluminium, with copper contributing the highest proportion of MG MCC’s income.
 Geographically sales are made to the UK, USA, Chile, Russia, Korea, China and others.

 Analysis of MGMCC forward book